-Connecting your printer to the Internet allows your employees to print from virtually anywhere, but it also exposes your network printer to foreign invaders — malware, spyware, and fatal viruses.
+Connecting your printer to the Internet allows your employees to print from virtually anywhere.
+However, it also exposes your network printer to foreign invaders such as malware, spyware, and fatal viruses.
 Is your printer safe from…PewDiePie?

 Pew Die Who?

 PewDiePie is a Swedish comedian with a massive YouTube following.
-Earlier this month, a clever PewDiePie fan hacked into 50,000 networked printers.
-Users in the UK and Canada complained of unsolicited printouts from internet-connected printers stating, “PewDiePie, the currently most subscribed to channel on YouTube, is at stake of losing his position as the number one position.”
-What follows is a list of instructions encouraging readers to exact revenge on rival T-Series channel.
-From December 2014 to February 2017, PewDiePie’s channel held the distinction of being the most-viewed YouTube channel, and as of November 2018, the channel has received over 19 billion video views with over 76 million subscribers.
-In 2016, Time named PewDiePie one of “The World’s 100 Most Influential People”.
+A clever PewDiePie fan hacked into 50,000 internet-connected printers earlier this month.
+Unsolicited printouts spewed from printers across the UK and Canada.
+The printout stated, “PewDiePie, the currently most subscribed to channel on YouTube, is at stake of losing his position as the number one position.”
+A list of instructions encouraging readers to exact revenge on rival T-Series channel followed.
+PewDiePie’s channel held the distinction of being the most-viewed YouTube channel from December 2014 to February 2017.
+Consequently, the channel has received over 19 billion video views, with over 76 million subscribers.
+Time named PewDiePie one of “The World’s 100 Most Influential People” in 2016.

 A Dynasty Crumbles

 PewDiePie’s most watched channel status is in jeopardy however.
 Upstart Indian music video channel T-Series is approaching the 75 million subscriber mark.
 As a result, PewDiePie’s “Bro Army” has mobilized.
 His fans are actively urging non-believers to subscribe to PewDiePie’s channel and unsubscribe from T-Series.

 PewDiePie himself faces the losing battle with tongue-in-cheek bravado.
 He uploaded a humorous T-series diss track in response last October.

 “I don’t really care about T-Series,” PewDiePie stated, “But I think if YouTube does shift in a way where it feels more corporate, then something else will take its place.”